AAndyProgram/SCrawler/CONTRIBUTING.md

 **I'm currently not accepting requests to develop new sites.**

 1. Check [issues](https://github.com/AAndyProgram/SCrawler/issues) (open and [closed](https://github.com/AAndyProgram/SCrawler/issues?q=is%3Aissue+is%3Aclosed)) and [discussions](https://github.com/AAndyProgram/SCrawler/discussions) to find your issue.
 Perhaps I have already answered your request.
 1. If you don't find anything, create a new issue with your request.
-I usually reply as soon as possible (within the next few hours).

 # Requirements for new site requests